stephane-caron/capture-walkgen/doc/src/index.rst

 One-step capturability is handled by the `OneStepController` class:

-.. autoclass:: capture_walking.OneStepController
+.. autoclass:: capture_walkgen.OneStepController

 The support and target contacts are set independently by calling:

-.. automethod:: capture_walking.OneStepController.set_contacts
+.. automethod:: capture_walkgen.OneStepController.set_contacts

 The ``pendulum`` reference to the inverted pendulum model is used to update the CoM state (position and velocity) when computing control inputs:

-.. automethod:: capture_walking.OneStepController.compute_controls
+.. automethod:: capture_walkgen.OneStepController.compute_controls

 These two inputs can then be sent to the IPM for one-step capture.